lostb1t/replex/README.md

 then access your proxy url http://0.0.0.0:80

 NOTICE: this isnt a fully fledged proxy and doesnt aim to be.
 The default docker images includes nginx.
-If you already have a reverse proxy running and want to ax nginx you can route the following paths (and it subpaths) to this app and use the replex-standalone image..
+If you already have a reverse proxy running and want to ax nginx you can route the following paths (and it subpaths) to this app and use the replex-standalone image.

 - /hubs (excluding /hubs/search)
 - /replex